Last update: June 9th at 2:00pm EST.

 If you have flu, or flu-like symptoms (fever, cough, difficulty breathing) please DO NOT come to the clinic OR if you have recently travelled please contact your midwife using our pager system to make a plan.
 If you meet criteria for testing, our local Public Health can be accessed by dialing 311.

 Here are the steps that we have put in place to help keep you safe:

-In addition to pre-screening efforts, Burlington & Area Midwives will be following WHO guidelines for care during uncomplicated pregnancies.
-Before a physical visit takes place a virtual visit will occur to minimize time spent in our office.
 As your midwives, we are committed to ensuring safe and comprehensive care while also assisting our clients to practice social distancing and prevent unnecessary exposures during this challenging time.

 We have always complied with IPAC standards, disinfecting examination surfaces and equipment between clients.
 In addition we have now enhanced cleaning of the office both during clinic hours and at the end of the day.
 We use hospital-grade cleaning supplies.

 Due to the rapidly changing nature of the pandemic situation in our community we have been asked to direct our clients to this specific information on the Joseph Brant Hospital website for details regarding the precautions that they require at this time.

 Your postpartum stay can be reduced if no clinical concerns exist and it is safe to be discharged to your home.
 As always home based care (home labour, birth, early discharge) is available and encouraged for those who are low risk and asymptomatic.
 We understand these changes may affect previously planned support and postpartum stay-please discuss with your midwife if you have further questions.
 It is our goal to reduce risk to families and care providers as best as possible.